Fonts give life to your projects, and today you will find the best fonts to use for your Cricut (or other cutting machines) projects.

 Serif, Sans Serif, Slab Serif Fonts

-These types of fonts are everywhere, and they are the fonts people usually use to write papers, books, and essential documents.
+These fonts are everywhere, and they are the fonts people usually use to write papers, books, and essential documents.
 They are also crucial during the design process because they add a certain level of order.

 You don’t want your Cricut Projects to look with all curvy fonts.
 You want to add balance.